Taiwan looks to boost maritime cooperation with Philippines, Japan

 The incidents were resolved peacefully.

-Cheng later traveled to the Philippines for talks.
-The neighbors have been working to mend relations strained by the 2013 killing of a Taiwan fisherman by the Philippine coastguard.
+Cheng later travelled to the Philippines for talks.
+The neighbours have been working to mend relations strained by the 2013 killing of a Taiwan fisherman by the Philippine coastguard.

 Cheng also said Taiwan and Japan had held talks on search-and-rescue operations and Taiwan would also like to hold exercises with Japan’s coastguard.